 The short answer is yes.

 The IRS website states “You generally must include in your gross income all amounts you receive as rent.
-Rental income is any payment you receive for the use or occupation of property.
+Rental income is any payment you receive for the use or occupation of a property.
 You must report rental income for all your properties.”

 In plain English, this means that you need to include all the money you make from rent (before deductions) in your taxes.